Syffe/docs/docs/source/configuration.rst

    * - ``name``
      - string
      - The name of the rule.
 This is not used by the engine directly, but is used when reporting information about a rule.
+It's not possible to have two rules with the same name.
    * - ``disabled``
      - dictionary with ``reason`` key
      - This optional key allows to disabled a rule and cancel any ongoing